RayCarrot/Rayman3Readvanced/gbaengine/discoveries.md

     - 1096-1099
     - 1101
     - 1104-1109
-- The `Scene2D` constructor for some reason disables the background scrolling for the first map of `Cave of Bad Dreams`.
+- The `Scene2D` constructor for some reason disables the background scrolling for the first map of `Void of Bones`.
 This was added late during development judging by the prototypes.
 - The Mode7 camera has 3 unused states for a free-cam like mode.
 These were used in the early prototypes.

 ### Actors